-- Brining takes less time than you think: You only need to brine for 1 hour per pound of protein.
+- Brining takes less time than you think: You only need to brine for one hour per pound of protein.
 For a turkey, that’s an easy overnight process.

-- Brining makes you look good: Seriously, when your turkey comes out juicy your dinner guests will notice and they will compliment you for it.
+- Brining makes you look good: Seriously.
+When your turkey comes out nice and juicy, your dinner guests will notice and they will compliment you for it.

-To create a brining solution for turkey, you’d typically measure out the amount of liquid it takes to completely submerge your bird.
-Then you’d measure out just the right ratio of salt, sugar, and seasoning to dissolve in that liquid.
-If you want to go that route, we commend your DIY attitude and you can find those brining instructions here.
-In fact, we even have several DIY Brining Spice Ready Mix recipes for creating your own flavor unique profiles for brining.
+To create a brining solution for turkey, you typically measure out the amount of liquid it takes to completely submerge your bird.
+Then you measure out just the right ratio of salt, sugar, and seasoning to dissolve in the liquid.
+If you want to go that route, we commend your DIY attitude and recommend trying brining instructions here.
+In fact, we even have several DIY Brining Spice Ready Mix recipes for creating your own flavor-unique profiles for brining.

-However, if you’re new to brining or don’t want to bother with recipe calculations, Savory’s new Turkey Brining Kit has you covered.
-The kit contains a 16 oz.
-Brining Mix (just the right amount of salt, sugar, and seasoning to brine a 12-15 lb. turkey covered in about 2 gallons of water) plus 1 brining bag and 1 roasting bag.
+However, if you’re new to brining or don’t want to bother with recipe calculations, Savory’s Turkey Brining Kit has you covered.
+The kit contains 16 oz. of Brining Mix (just the right amount of salt, sugar, and seasoning to brine a 12-15 lb. turkey covered in about 2 gallons of water) plus a brining bag, and a roasting bag.

-Here’s how easy it is to use our Turkey Brining Kit for brining a 12-15 lb. turkey.
+Here’s how easy it is to use our Turkey Brining Kit to brine a 12-15 lb. turkey.

-1) Find a container: Find a large, food-safe container with enough room to hold a 12-15 lb. turkey.
-The turkey should be able to be completely submerged in liquid in that container.
+1) Find a container.
+Find a large, food-safe container with enough room to hold a 12-15 lb. turkey.
+The turkey should be able to be completely submerged in liquid.
 Usually a very large stockpot will work.
 Line the container with the brining bag.
-Tip: A brining bag will keep the brining liquid contained and make for an easy clean-up.
+Pro-Tip: A brining bag will keep the brining liquid contained and make for an easy clean-up.

-3) Submerge turkey in brine: Place your fresh or thawed 12-15 lb. turkey in the brining bag in the container.
+3) Submerge turkey in brine.
+Place your fresh or thawed 12-15 lb. turkey in the brining bag in the container.
 Pour the cooled brine liquid over the turkey then top it with enough water to completely submerge the turkey.
 This will be about 1½ to 2 gallons depending on the size of the turkey and the container.
-Tip: You can substitute part of the water for other liquids that will help flavor the turkey, like beer, wine, citrus juice, or broth.
-Add the flavoring liquid first then finish with enough water to cover the turkey.
+Pro-Tip: You can substitute part of the water for other liquids that will help flavor the turkey, like beer, wine, citrus juice, or broth.
+Add the flavoring liquid first, then finish with enough water to cover the turkey.

-4) Refrigerate turkey: Secure the brining bag closed with the black tie included with the bag.
-Make space in the refrigerator for your large container and refrigerate the turkey in the brine for about 1 hour per lb. of turkey.
+4) Refrigerate turkey.
+Secure the brining bag closed using the black tie included with the bag.
+Make space in the refrigerator for your large container, and refrigerate the turkey in the brine for about 1 hour per lb. of turkey.

-5) Remove turkey from brine: After the brining time is up, remove the turkey from the brining liquid and discard the liquid and the brining bag if using.
-Rinse the turkey and pat it dry.
-Tip: For extra crispy skin, place the turkey on a roasting pan and set it back in the refrigerator, uncovered, for at least an hour before cooking to let the skin dry out a bit more.
+5) Remove turkey from brine.
+After the brining time is up, remove the turkey from the brining liquid and discard the liquid and the brining bag.
+Rinse the turkey and pat dry.
+Pro-Tip: For extra crispy skin, place the turkey on a roasting pan and set it back in the refrigerator, uncovered, for at least an hour before cooking to let the skin dry out a bit more.

-6) Rub the turkey: This is my favorite part!
+6) Rub the turkey.
+This is my favorite part!
 Generously rub the turkey with your favorite seasoning just before you’re ready to roast, fry, grill, or smoke the bird.
 We usually recommend using about 1 tsp. of seasoning per 1 lb. of turkey.
-Tip: Try roasting your seasoned turkey in the included roasting bag so the turkey bastes itself and cooks faster.
+Pro-Tip: Try roasting your seasoned turkey in the included roasting bag so the turkey bastes itself, and cooks faster.

 Top Picks for Turkey

-By the way, some of our favorite rubs for turkey are:
+Some of our favorite rubs to go along with turkey are: